lindblom/s3deploy/README.md

 S3deploy is a tool for deploying static websites to Amazon S3.

+**Attention!** I am no longer maintaining this project.
+So if you want it, it can be yours. :)

 ## Installation

 Add this line to your application's Gemfile: